 Using the Path Finding Algorithm

-The Path Finding algorithm traces the path between selected start and end nodes and applies an optional weight.
-The nodes and edges on the path are selected.
+The Path Finding algorithm traces the path between selected start and end nodes.
+If relationships in the path have a property that can be used as a weighting factor, you can select a path weighting factor.
+The nodes and edges on the path are traced and selected.

 To find a path between connected nodes: